 It has been a productive 4 months since I last wrote in September.
 I have been very busy.
-In that time I have assembled The Geospatial Index.
+In that time I have assembled this watchlist.
 This was a project I began in August last year.
 It became an obsession for me.
 I stayed up until 2am twice, a couple of times till 1 (including now writing this!), and once until 5:30am.
 The latter was when I manually adjusted all 100+ positions for stock splits.
 Splits can get crazy.
 I believe most of the work finding businesses to add to it is done though.
-Like many obsessions, it has come at a cost.

 There are many non pure-play firms making very strong impacts though, such as Google.
 I classify this as a company adjacent to our industry.
 For example, their Google Maps product is one of the most installed apps of all time and the most popular navigation app by far.
 The industry, and the quality of life improvements caused by it, would be less without Google’s geospatial products and services.
 Therefore, such companies appear in The Geospatial Index.